garrandall/popular-music-data/tracks/everlasting-love-tony-terry.md

 Things I used to do, I don?t do no more
 Places I used to go, I don?t go no more
-Ever since you came along, you gave my heart a brand new song And, ooh, a sweet love song and I wanna thank you for
+Ever since you came along, you gave my heart a brand new song And, oh a sweet love song and I wanna thank you for

 Everlasting love
 (Everlasting love)